juntylpro1/secure-enterprise/manual-customize.md

 {{site.data.keyword.attribute-definition-list}}

 # Creating a deployable architecture from an existing offering
 {: #customize-from-catalog}

-You can take advantage of an {{site.data.keyword.IBM}}-curated [deployable architecture](#x10293733){: term} to create a new deployable architecture or consume an existing deployable architecture as a module for your teams to use.
-Each deployable architecture in the catalog provides its own bundle that is available to download and work with.
-With the bundle, you can edit the deployable architecture on your local computer, use your own pipelines to test, and update the architecture to fit your enterprise's needs.
-To work with an architecture, you must have familiarity with Terraform.
+You can take advantage of an {{site.data.keyword.IBM}}-curated customization bundle to extend and customize an {{site.data.keyword.cloud}} [deployable architecture](#x10293733){: term}.
+Each deployable architecture provides its own customization bundle.
+With the bundle, you can edit the deployable architecture on your local computer, use your own pipelines to test, and extend your own products to fit your enterprise's needs.
+To customize an architecture, you must have familiarity with Terraform.
 {: shortdesc}

+The customization bundle also includes an `automation` directory that includes starter scripts to help you manage the lifecycle of your customized deployable architecture from onboarding and validation to publishing it to a private catalog on {{site.data.keyword.cloud_notm}}.
+Currently, two pipeline methods are included in this directory: GitHub actions or a Toolchain from {{site.data.keyword.cloud_notm}}.

+The following guidance provides an overview of the customization bundle and some examples of customization that you can do.
+It is not all inclusive and you can make any changes that you need.
 After you modify the architecture, you can add it to a private catalog and use {{site.data.keyword.IBM_notm}}'s tools to check for vulnerabilities, ensure security and compliance, and share the architecture with your enterprise.

-## Options for working with the bundle
-{: #options-bundle}

-While there are many things that you can do with a deployable architecture provided by {{site.data.keyword.IBM_notm}}, we suggest starting with simple modifications, such as hardcoding or removing variables.
-For more information, see [Creating another configuration from a deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-basic-custom).

-### Limitations
-{: #bundle-limitations}

-There are a few limitations to be aware of when working with deployable architecture bundles downloaded from the catalog:

-* A deployable architecture includes a provider configuration that is locked to a specific provider version.
-Any changes to a deployable architecture must work with that provider and version.
-If your logic calls other modules, those modules must use the same provider and version.
+For a more in-depth walkthrough, see [Using {{site.data.keyword.cloud_notm}} deployable architectures to build a deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-basic-custom).

-* Depending on your changes, {{site.data.keyword.cloud_notm}} might not support the deployable architecture.
-The components of the architecture that are supplied in the bundle are supported by {{site.data.keyword.cloud_notm}}, but any modified code that's used to extend it is not.
+Depending on your changes, {{site.data.keyword.cloud_notm}} might not support the deployable architecture.
+The components of the architecture that are supplied in the bundle are supported by {{site.data.keyword.cloud_notm}}, but any modified code that's used to extend is not.
+{: important}

 ## Before you begin
 {: #customize-begin}

-1. To work with deployable architectures, you must have familiarity with Terraform.
-1. Create a repository to store the deployable architecture, for example, a GitHub repository.
+1. Create a repository to store the customized deployable architecture, for example, a GitHub repository.
 For more information, see [Creating a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository){: external}.
 1. Make sure that you have an editor of your choice to modify the deployable architecture, for example, Visual Studio Code.
 For more information, see [Visual Studio Code](https://code.visualstudio.com/){: external}.
-1. Make sure that you have the tools of your choice to test your deployable architecture and ensure that it works.
+1. Make sure that you have tools of your choice to test your deployable architecture and ensure that it works.
 For example, you can use Terraform runtime, which supplies the Terraform command line.

-## Downloading a deployable architecture bundle
+## Finding a deployable architecture
 {: #customize-find}

-{{site.data.keyword.cloud_notm}} provides multiple deployable architectures that you can use as-is or update to fit your needs.
-When you choose to update a deployable architecture, you download a `.tar.gz` file that contains a bundle of terraform files.
-To download the bundle, complete the following steps:
+{{site.data.keyword.cloud_notm}} provides multiple deployable architectures that you can use as-is or you can customize.
+To find an architecture, complete the following steps:

 1. In the [{{site.data.keyword.cloud_notm}} catalog](/catalog#reference_architecture){: external}, select a deployable architecture.
-1. Download the bundle by selecting **Review deployment options** > **Work with code** > **Customize locally** > **Download bundle**.
+1. Download the customization bundle by selecting **Review deployment options** > **Customize locally** > **Start customizing**.
-1. If needed, unzip the `.tar.gz` bundle to access and edit the files.

-After successfully downloading and unzipping the bundle, you should see the following:

- - `automation` folder
- - `ibm_catalog.json`
- - `main.tf`
- - `outputs.tf`
- - `provider.tf`
- - `README.md`
- - `variables.tf`
- - `version.tf`

-## Using the deployable architecture bundle
+## Customizing the deployable architecture
 {: #customize-bundle}

-When you download the bundle, you receive a set of files that are designed to help you get started with making changes such as modifying variables.
+When you download the bundle, you receive a set of files that are designed to help you get started with customization.

-The deployable architecture bundle also includes an `automation` directory that includes starter scripts to help you manage the lifecycle of your deployable architecture from onboarding and validation to publishing it to a private catalog on {{site.data.keyword.cloud_notm}}.
-Currently, two pipeline methods are included in this directory: GitHub actions or a Toolchain from {{site.data.keyword.cloud_notm}}.

 ### `ibm_catalog.json`
 {: #customize-JSON}